hncuong/topicmodel-lib/doc/api/api_base.rst

 tmlib.datasets.base. **Corpus** (*format_type*)

-This class is used to store the corpus in 2 format: term-frequency and term-sequence
+This class is used to store the corpus with 2 formats: term-frequency and term-sequence

 Parameters
 ==========